MaxxM59/SynergieAngular/README.md

 Feel free to DM me for admin logins since the hard work is the admin part.

-=> Fully working as of 17/05/2022 with the link provided above.
+=> Fully working as of 17/05/2022 with the links provided above.
 Not maintained anymore after this date.